bradtaniguchi/codewars-node-api/CONTRIBUTING.md

 npm run test
 ```

+## Creating new release

+(for maintainers only)

+Releases are handled by github and published to [npm](https://www.npmjs.com/package/codewars-node-api).
+To create a new release, create a new tag via `npm version <major|minor|patch>`

+Then push the tag/changes to github via `git push --tags`.

+Once this is pushed, then create a new release on github, and publish the release notes.

 ## External Resources

 Below is the official api docs, which this api is based off of.
 This could be subject to change.